torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 Now it is visible.
-If there were other devices in the same radio channel and beacon group (that's what the zero is for), the dongle's radio control interface will send beacon notifications on its notification/event endpoint (NEEP).
-The beacon notifications are part of the event stream that is funneled into the API with /drivers/uwb/neh.c:uwb_rc_neh_grok()/ and delivered to the UWBD, the UWB daemon through a notification list.
+If there were other devices in the same radio channel and beacon group (that's what the zero is for), the dongle's radio control interface will send beacon yestifications on its yestification/event endpoint (NEEP).
+The beacon yestifications are part of the event stream that is funneled into the API with /drivers/uwb/neh.c:uwb_rc_neh_grok()/ and delivered to the UWBD, the UWB daemon through a yestification list.

 UWBD wakes up and scans the event list; finds a beacon and adds it to the BEACON CACHE (/uwb_beca/).
 If he receives a number of beacons from the same device, he considers it to be 'onair' and creates a new device [/drivers/uwb/lc-dev.c:uwbd_dev_onair()/].
-Similarly, when no beacons are received in some time, the device is considered gone and wiped out [uwbd calls periodically /uwb/beacon.c:uwb_beca_purge()/ that will purge the beacon cache of dead devices].
+Similarly, when yes beacons are received in some time, the device is considered gone and wiped out [uwbd calls periodically /uwb/beacon.c:uwb_beca_purge()/ that will purge the beacon cache of dead devices].